Bartons’ marine department has developed a reputation as a niche practice meeting the diverse needs of the industry.

 For contentious issues, we are fully committed to helping you resolve your dispute/claim using Alternative Dispute Resolution and mediation as preferred methods.
 We can advise on defence claims, marine insurance disputes, surveyors’ negligence and salvage claims.
 We are experienced in dealing in international law.

 For non-contentious issues we can provide a complete package of marine services, including advice on ship and yacht sale, purchase and registration, marine finance and mortgages, shipbuilding and crew issues.
+For commercial marine matters, we can assist with the acquisition or sale of Marinas and their operating businesses, the sale or purchase of other marine businesses either by assets or shares, the grant and assignment of leases and underleases, the renewal of leases and deeds of novation.

 We can provide quick advice in relation to ship arrest and detention, shipping casualties, collisions, personal injury and fatal accidents.